flagpolejs/flagpole/docs/value.md

 Longpress on an element.
 Holds touch action for 2000 milliseconds by default.
 This currently only works for Appium elements.

-### map(mapper: Function): iValue;
+### map(mapper: Function): Value;

 If input is an array, map over each element in the array to transform it.
 Otherwise, use mapper to transform the input itself.
-This method returns a new iValue with the transformed input.
+This method returns a new Value with the transformed input.

 With an array: